 - If buying a mattress online, be sure to check whether the mattress comes with an in-home trial.
 This is one of the beautiful things about buying online because the trials are often lengthy.
 If you’re not happy with your purchase, simply return the mattress and get a refund.
-Most of the best mattresses on the market will come with a minimum of 100-nights in-home trial.
+Most of the best mattresses on the market will come with a minimum of a 100-night in-home trial.

 Hopefully, this brief guide can help you along your quest for choosing a mattress.
 If there is anything I have missed, please feel free to comment below or contact me directly.